Eichler Network

-The Eichler Network mails its magazine free to property addresses of owners of Eichler homes in Northern California and Streng homes in the Sacramento area.
-Eichler homes are primarily in Northern California but there are approximately 600 in Southern California (and three in upstate New York).
+The Eichler Network serves the owners of approximately 11,000 Eichler and other mid-century modern homes.
+These homes consist primarily of Eichlers in the San Francisco Bay Area and Marin County, Streng homes in Sacramento, and three small Eichler communities in Southern California (and three Eichler-built residences in upstate New York).
 The Eichler Network earns revenue by selling advertising to contractors, real estate agents and other firms that focus on mid-century modern homes.
 All contractors are vetted by the Eichler Network.

-The Eichler Network’s website provides an archive with original content and hundreds of articles from the magazine, including pieces on home improvement, profiles of modern designers and artists, and nostalgic features on music and arts, with a focus on the mid-century.
-The site includes homes for sale, service providers, a readers forum (Chatterbox Lounge) on such topics as home maintenance and a rec room for reader recommendations on companies and products.
+The Eichler Network’s website provides an archive with original content and hundreds of articles, including pieces on home improvement, profiles of modern designers and artists, and nostalgic features on music and arts, with a focus on the mid-century.
+The site includes homes for sale, a directory of service providers, a readers forum (Chatterbox Lounge) on such topics as home maintenance and a rec room for reader recommendations on companies and products.

 Over the years the Eichler Network has increased its focus on the aesthetics and historical value of Eichler and other mid-century modern homes.
 It "counsels a new generation on taking care of quirky, aging Modernist houses," according to the New York Times.
 The Eichler Network held a conference on the subject in 2002, and Marty Arbunich co-authored the 2002 book, Eichler: Modernism Rebuilds the American Dream, with architect Paul Adamson.
 The Eichler Network, in conjunction with the Historic Quest committee, also spearheaded the successful effort to place the first two Eichler neighborhoods in the Bay Area on the National Register for Historic Places in 2005.